Characteristics of Effective LearningCharacteristics of Effective Learning: classroom practice and examples for teachers

 • Foundation for lifelong learning: The dispositions developed through these characteristics support learning throughout education and beyond.

-Teachers can embed these traits by changing lesson plans.
-Instead of just teaching content, consider how each learner learns best.
-Open resources aid exploration (Vygotsky, 1978).
-Learners test theories and reflect on thinking (Piaget, 1936).
-These methods shift classroom roles, making learners partners.
+Teachers can build these traits into lesson plans.
+Instead of only teaching content, they can consider how each learner learns best.
+Open resources support exploration.

 Targeted professional development helps teachers spot learning approaches.
-This understanding lets educators support learners better (Vygotsky, 1978).
-They can celebrate styles and make inclusive spaces where every learner thrives (Bandura, 1977; Dweck, 2006).
+This understanding helps educators support learners better (Vygotsky, 1978).
+They can value different styles and make inclusive spaces where every learner can thrive (Bandura, 1977; Dweck, 2006).

 Playing and Exploring